 On July 6 of that year, he faced an ethical dilemma.
 A mother, whose nine-year-old son had been bitten 12 times by a rabid dog, begged Pasteur to save his life.
 Reluctant to test his vaccine so soon, he nevertheless agreed.
 He had no data on what dosages and frequencies might suffice, so he guessed, inoculating the boy with 12 injections in 10 days.
 The boy failed to develop the dreaded brain-ravaging disease.
 News flashed around the world, and people who had been bitten by rabid dogs began to flock to Paris to receive Pasteur’s treatment.

 At its opening, he pleaded the case for science: “I beseech you to take interest in these sacred domains so expressively called ‘laboratories’.
 Ask that there be more, and that they be adorned, for these are the temples of the future, of wealth and of well-being.”
-The Pasteur Institute grew to become one of the world’s most celebrated medical institutes, producing the BCG vaccine for tuberculosis, the first sulfonamide drug, the first antihistamine and it was the first to identify HIV, the human immunodeficiency virus.
+The Pasteur Institute grew to become one of the world’s most celebrated medical institutes, producing the BCG vaccine for tuberculosis, the first sulphonamide drug, the first antihistamine and it was the first to identify HIV, the human immunodeficiency virus that causes AIDS.